 You are allowed to request re-inspection up to two more times after failing an inspection.
 After the third failed inspection, we are able to keep your deposit and use it to fix the sidewalk.

 If you've already submitted a request, you can also check your application status online.
-If you don't see your name on that list, it means you still need to request an inspection.
+Please note: Even if your status is "Pass," it will take some time for us to process the refund and send it to you.
+If you don't see your permit number on that list, it means you still need to request an inspection.

 The letter needs to state that you completed your work on the site and sidewalk to “walk-away condition,” and are ready to have it inspected.
 The letter should also include tax identification information, such as your Vendor ID or social security number.
 This information is required to process the refund.
 Please send your letter to: